 If alleviation modifications can be applied and the proposed action is therefore modified, a new or reassessment of the Air Quality EIAP Level I assessment is required.
 However, if alleviation modifications cannot be applied to modify the proposed action, a Level III, Advanced Air Quality Assessment must be performed.
-The Level III assessment must include both quantitative and qualitative analysis to evaluate the potential air quality impact associated with a proposed action.
+The Level III assessment must include both extensive quantitative and qualitative analysis and often require emissions mitigation or offset at least 110% of the worst-case annual emission projected for the proposed action.
+Therefore, the proponent and other decision makers should always be provided with the option for alleviation modifications (i.e., legally enforceable action scope/definition amendments).